gabrielb98/azure-docs-powershell-aip/Azure Information Protection/includes/aadrm-deprecated.md

 ---

 >[!Note]
-> This cmdlet from the AADRM module is now deprecated and the cmdlet name is supported only as an alias to its replacement in the AIPService module.
+> This cmdlet from the AADRM module is now deprecated.
+After July 15, 2020, this cmdlet name will be supported only as an alias to its replacement in the AIPService module.
 >
-> For more information about these two modules, see the [overview page](/powershell/azure/aip/overview).
+> For more information, see the [overview page](/powershell/azure/aip/overview).